This guide includes articles and resources that will help you deal with rising interest rates and smarten up your

-Since December 2015, the Federal Reserve has raised its benchmark rate in seven 0.25 percent increments, with the most recent rate hike on June 13, 2018.
+Since December 2015, the Federal Reserve has raised its benchmark rate in nine 0.25 percent increments, with the most recent rate hike on Dec.
+19, 2018.

 Whenever the Federal Reserve raises interest rates, your credit card’s interest rate will almost certainly go up.
 For those who carry a balance that means higher monthly minimums and higher interest charges.